-\Patients are not eligible to use this card if they are enrolled in a state or federally funded insurance program, including but not limited to Medicare, Medicaid, TRICARE, Veterans Affairs health care, a state prescription drug assistance program, or the Government Health Insurance Plan available in Puerto Rico.
-Patients may receive up to \$25,000 in savings per product annually.
+Patients are not eligible to use this card if they are enrolled in a state or federally funded insurance program, including but not limited to Medicare, Medicaid, TRICARE, Veterans Affairs health care, a state prescription drug assistance program, or the Government Health Insurance Plan available in Puerto Rico.
+Patients may receive up to \$9,450 per product in savings annually.
 The offer will be accepted only at participating pharmacies.
 This offer is not health insurance.
 No membership fees apply.
 Pfizer reserves the right to rescind, revoke, or amend this offer without notice.
-For full Terms and Conditions, please see Pfizer OncologyTogether.com/terms or write: Pfizer Oncology Together Co-Pay Savings Program, 2250 Perimeter Park Drive, Suite 300, Morrisville, NC 27560.
+For full Terms and Conditions, please see Pfizer OncologyTogether.com/terms.
+For any questions, please call 1-877-744-5675, visit Pfizer Oncology Together Co-Pay Savings Program, 2250 Perimeter Park Drive, Suite 300, Morrisville, NC 27560.